-Fig. 3 left) Experimental profiles (dashed) and fully non-inductive profiles (solid) with scaled temperatures, and right) non-inductive fractions, required confinement, and normalized β , as a function of the temperature multiplier.

-predicted by the standard H-mode scaling.
-All of these configurations utilized lithium evaporation to improve confinement [2].

-The high- β_P configuration at higher toroidal field (0.48 T) reliably sustained $\beta_N{\sim}5$ without disruption, using the available 6 MW of input power.
-The high- β_T case tended, even with the use of RWM control, to develop RWMs when the input power was too high ($\beta_N/l_i \sim 11$).
-Reducing the power, however, lead to a more rapid approach to $q_0=1$, typically resulting in the onset of rotating core n=1 modes with a large reduction in confinement.
+Fig. 3 left) Experimental profiles (dashed) and fully non-inductive profiles (solid) with scaled temperatures, and right) non-inductive fractions, required confinement, and normalized β , as a function of the temperature multiplier. to or better than that predicted by the standard H-mode scaling.
+All of these examples utilized lithium evaporation to improve confinement [2].
+The high- β_P configuration at higher toroidal field (0.48 T) reliably sustained $\beta_N \sim 5$ without disruption, using the available 6 MW of input power.
+The high- β_T case tended, even with the use of n=1 mode control, to develop RWMs when the input power was too high ($\beta_N/l_i \sim 11$).
+Reducing the power, however, led to a more rapid approach to $q_0=1$, typically resulting in the onset of rotating core n=1 modes with a large reduction in confinement.
 These results emphasize the need to control β near, but below, the ideal stability limit in order to maintain elevated q{min} through increases in the bootstrap fraction and the slowing of resistive diffusion.
 The current profile constituents as a function of plasma current are shown in Fig. 2.
 The total non-inductive fraction approaches 70% for the best 700 kA cases, but falls off approximately linearly with current.
-Poor confinement of the heating ions prevents accessing increased f{NI} at reduced I_P in NBI heated plasmas.
-Predictive simulations have been done with the TRANSP code, based on as the 700 kA discharges 133964 (blue in Fig. 1), in order to determine alternative near-term routes to higher non-inductive fraction.
-The high $\kappa \& \delta$ experimental plasma boundary was used with Z{eff}=3, and the input thermal profiles scaled; the base configuration had f{BS} = 45% and f{NBCD} =17%.
-A 25% reduction in density, consistent with that predicted by lithium pumping with the Liquid Lithium Divertor (LLD) [3], coupled to an 18% rise increase in temperatures ($\tau_E \propto n_e^{0.4}$), resulted in f{NBCD} increasing to 27%, but the bootstrap fraction decreasing to 38%.
-If, however, the electron temperature changed inversely to the density, then the bootstrap current was mostly unchanged (f{BS} = 44%) while the neutral beam current increased (to $f{NB}=30\%$); the total non-inductive fraction was then ~83%.
-A simple route to fully non-inductive operation is shown in fig. 3, where the electron & ion temperatures were both scanned with the density fixed.
-Increasing the temperatures by 40% is sufficient to achieve essentially non-inductive operation, via increases in both the bootstrap and beam driven current; the final plasma has $\beta_N \approx 6.5$, and $H{98}=1.5$ (for 6 MW injected beam power).
-Decreasing Z{eff} to 2 leads to a 25% increase in the temperatures for fully noninductive operation.
-Achieving this increase in temperature at similar density may be possible through use of the LLD, if confinement continues to increase beyond the $\sim 20\%$ improvement observed with solid lithium coatings [2].
+Poor confinement of the heating ions prevents increasing f{NI} by reducing I_P in NBI heated plasmas.
+Predictive simulations with the TRANSP code, based on a 700 kA discharge (blue in Fig. 1), have been used to explore alternative routes to higher non-inductive fraction.
+The high $\kappa \& \delta$ experimental plasma boundary was used with Z{eff} =3, and the input thermal profiles scaled.
+This base configuration had f{BS} = 45% and f{NBCD} =17%.
+A 25% reduction in density, consistent with that predicted by lithium pumping with the Liquid Lithium Divertor (LLD) [3], coupled to an 18% rise increase in temperatures $(\tau{\rm E} \propto n{\rm e}^{0.4})$, resulted in f{NBCD} increasing to 27%, but the bootstrap fraction decreased to 38%.
+If, however, the electron temperature changed inversely to the density, then the bootstrap current was mostly unchanged (f{RS} = 45%) while the neutral beam current increased (to f{NR} =30%); the total non-inductive fraction was then ~83%.
+One route to fully non-inductive operation is shown in Fig. 3, where the electron & ion temperatures were both scanned with the density fixed.
+Increasing the temperatures by 40% is sufficient to achieve essentially non-inductive operation, via increases in both the bootstrap and beam driven current; the final plasma had $\beta_N \approx 6.5$, and $H{H-98}=1.5$ (for 6 MW injected beam power).
+Decreasing Z{eff} to 2 leads to a 25% required increase in the temperatures for fully non-inductive operation.
+Achieving this increase in temperature at similar density may be possible with the LLD, if confinement increases beyond the $\sim 20\%$ improvement observed with solid lithium coatings [2].
 These simulations indicate that the thermal transport response to the liquid lithium surface pumping is of critical importance in determining the impact of LLD on integrated performance.
 Alternatively, fast wave electron heating may provide the needed temperature increase.

-This work was supported by U.S. DOE Contract D-AC02-09CH11466

-- [1] S. Sabbagh et al., Nuclear Fusion 50 025019 (2010) - [2] M. Bell, et al., Plasma Phys.
+This work was supported by U.S. DOE Contract D-AC02-09CH11466 [1] S. Sabbagh et al., Nuclear Fusion 50 025019 (2010) - [2] M. Bell, et al., Plasma Phys.
 Control Fusion 51, 124054 (2009) - [3] H. Kugel et al., Fusion Engineering and Design 84, 1125 (2009)